wdudokvanheel/neural-neat/README.md

 # NEAT Java Implementation

-This repository provides a pure Java implementation of NEAT (NeuroEvolution of Augmenting Topologies) The codebase implements the core NEAT algorithms and data structures, including genome representation, innovation tracking, topology mutations, speciation, and evolutionary loops.
+This repository provides a pure Java implementation of the NEAT algorithm.
+The codebase implements the core NEAT algorithms and data structures, including genome representation, innovation tracking, topology mutations, speciation, and evolutionary loops.
 It also contains a basic neural network implementation to turn genomes into an actual runnable neural network.

 ## What is NEAT?